possibilities/meteor-client-sessions/README.md

 Add an endpoint that can delete expired sessions, find nice way to schedule

+Some actions hit `changed` twice, look into it and make sure we're not exchanging the key twice

 ## Credits

 Thanks to [Olivier Refalo](https://github.com/orefalo) ([@orefalo](@orefalo)) for his pull requests and input!